PhD. University of Toronto, 2000

 Stockholm University, Postdoctoral Fellow, 2001

 I am a Canadian historian who sometimes ventures into the field of American history.
 My areas of interest include: gender history, the history of health and illness, and 20th century cultural and social history.
-I have published on the history of illegal drug use, the history of health food, doping in sport, and water fluoridation.
-I am currently working on: 1) a book on dentistry and dental health, and 2) the history of the Health League of Canada, the leading voluntary group promoting public health in Canada from the 1920s to the 1960s.
+I have published on the history of illegal drug use, the history of public health, the history of health food, doping in sport, and water fluoridation.
+I am currently working on on a book on oral health in Canada.

 editor, with Nancy Janovicek, Feminist History in Canada: New Essays on Women, Gender, Work and Nation (Vancouver: UBC Press, 2013).